Bira/octopus-carnival/_drafts/wir-mm2-4e-archons/wir-mm2-4e-earth-archons.md

 fortify any positions they take as they do so.

-The greatest earth archon fortress is Thrak-Harda in the Elemental Chaos, which is ruled by the stone titan King Brakkamul and was built to the Diamond of Despair.
+The greatest earth archon fortress is Thrak-Harda in the Elemental Chaos, which is ruled by the stone titan King Brakkamul and was built to guard the Diamond of Despair.
 Legend has it that the fortress is meant to protect the outside world from the Diamond, and not the other way around.
 No one seems to know why it's so dangerous, but the Dao (cousins of the djinns and efreets) have been obsessed